 "Well, is it okay if I stay here until she gets back then?", I'm astounded by his shear lack of perception.
-I thought I was sending clear signals I didn't want to talk to him anymore, but apparently he thinks I was inviting him in.
+I thought I was sending clear signals I didn't want to talk to him anymore, but apparently he believes I was inviting him in.

-"Whatever, just leave me alone", I then begin to ascend the opulent marble staircase while the suits close in on Slater enveloping him in a cloud of grey and black cladded bodies.
+"Whatever, just leave me alone", I then begin to ascend the opulent marble staircase while the Suits close in on Slater enveloping him in a cloud of grey and black cladded bodies.